 Can you leave your Dog Alone in the Car?

 If chances arise to leave your Dog Alone in the Car, initially consider the temperature by the time you leave.

 The cars which have been left in excessively high temperatures can become extremely hot or freeze.
 The temperature will not be normal even if you crack the window.

 Look through these important facts before you leave him alone in the Car,

-The heats of the Car will increase up from 89 degrees to 104 degrees in 30 minutes when the temperature is about 70 degrees Fahrenheit.
+The heat of the Car will increase up from 89 degrees to 104 degrees in 30 minutes when the temperature is about 70 degrees Fahrenheit.

-If the temperature is about 80 degrees Fahrenheit, In 10 minutes, the heats of the Car could increase up to 99 degrees, and in 30 minutes, it could increase up to 114 degrees.
+If the temperature is about 80 degrees Fahrenheit, In 10 minutes, the heat of the Car could increase up to 99 degrees, and in 30 minutes, it could increase up to 114 degrees.

 Eventually, it becomes difficult for your Dog to breathe, and he will not bear up the heat if there is only heat air inside the Car.
 Consequently, your Dog will have to experience heat exhaustion when his body strikes 103 degrees.

 It is also vicious to leave your Dog alone in the freezing Car.
 Basically, your car can turn into a refrigerator if there is no heater running.
 This coldness could affect your Dog’s physical condition.